hassio-addons/addon-wireguard/wireguard/DOCS.md

 terms this add-on provides.
 WireGuard can be a complex piece of software, but the add-on only has a few, simple, required settings.
 All the rest is handled by the add-on.
-However, If you would like to set up a more complex configuration, the add-on would allow that to.
+However, If you would like to set up a more complex configuration, the add-on would allow that, too.

 If you are familiar with WireGuard, please note the following:
 The configuration of WireGuard looks very similar to all terms used in the